 - In 2008, Larry added a lesson intended primarily for middle school classes: Patterns in Time.
 It provides a novel scale for geologic time that relates directly to the ages of the students, giving them a more realistic sense of deep time than most scales do.
 It also makes them vividly aware of the fact that the different major classes of vertebrates emerged independently in step-wise fashion over many tens of millions of years, with each successive group showing features modified from preious groups, thus helping to dispell the popular misconception that the major forms of life all emerged at once, in the mythical "Cambrian Explosion."

 -2010-2012: Larry is currntly adapting his Limits of Science text supplement as a booklet for students in any science class.
-Tentative title: Science Surprises.
+New title: Science Surprises.
 The surprises are the many misconceptions people have about science.
 Students will encounter them as they read the booklet.
 The booklet will provide a context and resource for students as their teacher leads them through a series of Nature of Science lessons available on the ENSI site, giving them experiences with the many important aspects of science that are typically omitted from most textbooks.
 Field testing of the unit (by some 22 middle school and high school teachers) has been largely completed (as of November, 2012).
 Their feedback and pre/post test results will inform a rewrite of the booklet and Teacher's Guide.
 The new Science Surprises will be ready to go "to press" early in 2014 as an e-book.
 Printed copies should be available soon after.
 If interested, contact the author.